 I began posting in early 2013.
 If you would permit, some back story:

 It was a surreal *that happens to other people, not to me* night and following days, weeks, and months.
 Seemingly random symptoms kept hitting me.
 In August 2012, a year later to the day, I was diagnosed with Lyme disease.
 This diagnosis unveiled several others.
-As of the end of 2017, though we still have a ways to go, we have also, by God’s grace, seen much progress in my conditions.
+As of the beginning of 2018, though we still have a ways to go, we have also, by God’s grace, seen much progress in my conditions.

 May your day be brighter and your dreams sweeter!
-God bless
+God bless,

 Note: I alternate between the King James Version (KJV), the New King James Version (NKJV), and the New International Version (NIV) of the Bible.
 Sometimes it is cognitively easier for me to read one over the others (nothing “shall be able to separate us from the love of God, which is in Christ Jesus our Lord” Rom.
 8:39 KJV).

 Note: I also have a health branch at http://roomfullofideas.com/h-blog/